-Sometimes interested may not be in read only properties, so vou corresponding getResultList(),getFirstResult() and getSingleResult() have getWritableResultList(),getWritableFirstResult() and getWritableSingleResult() methods, that will only return properties that are not read-only.
+Sometimes not be interested properties, vou mav only and getResultList(),getFirstResult() getSingleResult() have corresponding getWritableResultList(),getWritableFirstResult() and getWritableSingleResult() methods, that will only return properties that are not read-only.
 This means that if there is a field and a getter method that resolve to the same property, instead of getting a read-only MethodProperty you will get a writable FieldProperty.